payara/Payara/appserver/tests/paas/basic/README.txt

   cd $WS_HOME/main/appserver/paas
   cp `find . -type f -name "*.jar" | grep -v sources` $S1AS_HOME/modules/

 3. [Optional] Setup virtualization enviroment for your GlassFish installation.

+   For example, modify kvm_setup.sh to suite your system details and run it.

-This step is optional, in which case the service(s) required for this PaaS app will be provisioned in non-virtualized environment.
+This step is optional in which case the service(s) required for this PaaS app will be provisioned in non-virtualized environment.

 4. GF_EMBEDDED_ENABLE_CLI=true mvn clean verify